semrush/intergalactic/website/docs/components/link/link.md

 @import playground

-> ⚠️ This component has a major version, changes in the [migration guide](/internal/migration-guide).

 @## Description

 > 💡 Please note that we simplified the [Link](/components/link/link-changelog) component and moved Hint link and its description to [Typography](/style/typography/#afbfef/).